royashbrook/royashbrook.github.io/_posts/2010-08-13-set-transaction-isolation-level-read-only-uncommitted-in-linq.md

 GO
 ```

-That’s what I want to see, so yay. =)
+That’s what I want to see, so yay. 😀

 some links:
 http://madprops.org/blog/linq-to-sql-and-nolock-hints/
 http://www.hanselman.com/blog/GettingLINQToSQLAndLINQToEntitiesToUseNOLOCK.aspx

-ps. trying to use livewriter today. so far, not excited about it and still like word more =P hopefully i’ll get elightened.
+ps. trying to use livewriter today. so far, not excited about it and still like word more 😛 hopefully i’ll get elightened.